 One of the most common sexual complaints among couples is a disparity in sexual desire.
 Sexual desire can be low for a vast variety of reasons, many of them psychological and interpersonal.
 But that doesn't necessarily make it a disorder.
 It becomes a diagnosable condition only when it diminishes the quality of one's life and creates distress, or a disparity arises in the sex drives of partners, evolving into a matter of unresolved contention in the relationship.
 Loss of sexual desire can both result from relationship problems and cause them.

 Sexual desire and responsiveness normally differ between men and women, and assumptions of sexual equivalency may falsely suggest the existence of hypoactive desire disorder.
-Men are more readily biologically aroused than women, and, for them, desire is tied tightly to physiologic arousal.
+Men are more readily physiologically aroused than women, and, for them, desire is tied tightly to this arousal.
 Among women, sexual desire is typically more psychological and situational, influenced by how they feel about their bodies as well as the quality of relationship with their partner.
 Moreover, women often do not experience desire until after they are genitally aroused, and arousal may require an extended period of foreplay.

 The waning of sexual desire is sometimes considered inevitable in a long-term relationship, but it is unclear whether that is truly the case or whether it is a function of age or familiarity.
 Low sexual desire can often be treated.
 Increasingly, experts are optimistic that the sexual spark can stay alive throughout the lifespan.